matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin.md

 - [`isPremiumFeature()`](#ispremiumfeature)
 - [`registerEvents()`](#registerevents) &mdash; Returns a list of events with associated event observers.
 - [`postLoad()`](#postload) &mdash; This method is executed after a plugin is loaded and translations are registered.
+- [`requiresInternetConnection()`](#requiresinternetconnection) &mdash; Defines whether the whole plugin requires a working internet connection If set to true, the plugin will be automatically unloaded if `enable_internet_features` is 0, even if the plugin is activated
 - [`install()`](#install) &mdash; Installs the plugin.
 - [`uninstall()`](#uninstall) &mdash; Uninstalls the plugins.
 - [`activate()`](#activate) &mdash; Executed every time the plugin is enabled.